ronnypolley/babun-docker4windows/README.md

 # babun-docker4windows

+The work for this script is mostly based on [babun-docker](https://github.com/tiangolo/babun-docker).

 ## Description

-This is a fix allowing the use of [Docker for Windows](https://docs.docker.com/docker-for-windows/) from [Babun](http://babun.github.io).
-This is based on the idea used in [babun-docker](https://github.com/tiangolo/babun-docker).
+This is a fix allowing the use of [Docker for Windows](https://docs.docker.com/docker-for-windows/) from [Babun](http://babun.github.io) based on the idea used in [babun-docker](https://github.com/tiangolo/babun-docker).

 If your're still using [Docker Toolbox](https://www.docker.com/toolbox) than you should use [babun-docker](https://github.com/tiangolo/babun-docker).